-- Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Turn the computer and all other connected devices off. - Disconnect all external cables and power cords, and then remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6). - 1 Remove the access clip on the rear frame by sliding it upward approximately 12mm (0.5 in) then slide it to the right until it comes off.
+Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5.

+Disconnect all external cables and power cords, and then remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6).

+1 Remove the access clip on the rear frame by sliding it upward approximately 12mm (0.5 in) then slide it to the right until it comes off.

-- 2 Locate the adapter and remove the screw. - 3 For full length adapters or adapters with extenders, you must push the card retainer toward the front of the computer until it latches into a position where you can remove the adapter.
+2 Locate the adapter and remove the screw.

+3 For full length adapters or adapters with extenders, you must push the card retainer toward the front of the computer until it latches into a position where you can remove the adapter.
 After the adapter is removed, release the retainer by pushing inward on the latch.
 The following illustrations show an adapter being removed from an expansion slot.

-4 Insert the adapter into a static-protective package.

-5 If you are not installing another adapter in this slot, install an expansion-slot cover.
+- 4 Insert the adapter into a static-protective package. - 5 If you are not installing another adapter in this slot, install an expansion-slot cover.
 The following illustrations show the expansion-slot cover being installed.

-- 6 Replace the access clip by sliding it onto the rear frame until it latches into position. - 7 Go to the device-record form in Using Your IntelliStation M Pro and delete the name of the adapter you removed.
+- 6 Replace the access clip by sliding it onto the rear frame until it latches into position. - 7 Go to the device-record form in IntelliStation M Pro User Guide and delete the name of the adapter you removed.

-Note: Removing an adapter frees up system resources.
+Removing an adapter frees up system resources.
 If you remove an ISA legacy adapter, you must use the Configuration/Setup Utility program to set the previously used resources to [Available].
-For more information, see "Legacy Adapters" on page 36.
+For more information, see "Legacy Adapters" on page 38.